snknitin/Linux_learn/README.md

     mv newfolder ~/Documents   # move the folder to new location mv ~/Documents/newfolder ./jackpot # move the folder and rename it

+# Edit using Nano

+Using nano and a filename will create the file and open a sort of an interface where you have controls in the bottom that are activated using Ctrl+<character present below>.

+    ^O - write out
+    ^X - exit
+    ^R - read file and insert it in the current file ^W - where the search string is which is case insensitive( more options like M-C - this means press Alt+C)